 Health insurance comes with attractive tax benefits as an added incentive.
 There is an exclusive section of the Income Tax Act which provides tax benefits for health insurance, which is Section 80D.

 Age is a major factor that determines the premium, the older you are the premium cost will be higher because you are more prone to illnesses.
 Previous medical history is another major factor that determines the premium.
-If no prior medical history exists, premium will automatically be lower.
-Claim free years can also be a factor in determining the cost of the premium as it might benefit you with certain percentage of discount.
+If no prior medical history exists, the premium will automatically be lower.
+Claim free years can also be a factor in determining the cost of the premium as it might benefit you with a certain percentage of the discount.
 This will automatically help you reduce your premium.

 You must read the prospectus/policy and understand what is not covered under it.

-Yes.
 When you get a new policy, generally, there will be a 30 days waiting period starting from the policy inception date, during which period any hospitalization charges will not be payable by the insurance companies.
 However, this is not applicable to any emergency hospitalization occurring due to an accident.
 This waiting period will not be applicable for subsequent policies under renewal.

 Yes.
-The Insurance Regulatory and Development Authority (IRDA) has issued a circular making it effective from 1st October, 2011, which directs the insurance companies to allow portability from one insurance company to another and from one plan to another, without making the insured to lose the renewal credits for pre-existing conditions, enjoyed in the previous policy.
+The Insurance Regulatory and Development Authority (IRDA) has issued a circular making it effective from 1st October 2011, which directs the insurance companies to allow portability from one insurance company to another and from one plan to another, without making the insured lose the renewal credits for pre-existing conditions, enjoyed in the previous policy.

 Any number of claims is allowed during the policy period unless there is a specific cap prescribed in any policy.
-However the sum insured is the maximum limit under the policy.
+However, the sum insured is the maximum limit under the policy.

 Some health insurance policies pay for specified expenses towards general health check up once in a few years.

-If you are ever diagnosed with a critical illness, it can affect you physically, emotionally and financially. the optional benefit of covering Critical Illnesses such as cancer, heart attack and kidney failure for a maximum of 30 years without any change in premium.
+If you are ever diagnosed with a critical illness, it can affect you physically, emotionally, and financially. the optional benefit of covering Critical Illnesses such as cancer, heart attack, and kidney failure for a maximum of 30 years without any change in premium.
 But here’s the best part – It gives full claim payout on the first diagnosis of any of the covered 34 Critical Illnesses.
-No Hospital Bills required.
+No Hospital Bills are required.
 This amount can also safeguard your family against the loss of income arising out of the illness.